 Louise established LB Performance Psychology in 2019 wanting to educate a wider audience of the benefits of psychology through sport and exercise.

-LB Performance Psychology has a rapidly growing portfolio of elite athletes, recreational exercisers, youth sportspeople, and individuals within the business and professional industry.
+LB Performance Psychology has a portfolio of elite athletes, recreational exercisers, youth sportspeople, and individuals within the business and professional industry.
 If you would like to learn more about what reaching out looks like, read here.

 Your life is your responsibility, make choices today that you will thank yourself for tomorrow.